Spathula

 Spathula is a genus of dugesiid triclad.
 Its species are found in Australia and New Zealand.

 Until 1977, Spathula was ranked as a subgenus of Dugesia.
+The name of the genus derives from the Latin spathula, meaning "broad, flat piece".

 Description

 Specimens of this genus have a triangular head.
+Along with this, the genus was originally defined as planarians with "one atrium (undivided) around the penis, into which opens the bursa stalk" and numerous testes.